|

 quick and seemed over before I had fully absorbed what was

+happening.
 There is some subtlety,

 however, in the way the different characters' lives are pieced